getsentry/sentry/docs/nodestore/index.rst

 Some notes on your Riak installation:

-- You will want to the ``eleveldb`` backend as blobs are larger, and compression helps greatly.
+- You will want to the ``leveldb`` backend as blobs are larger, and compression helps greatly.
 - Reads explicitly use ``r=1``.
 - We recommend ``n=2`` for replicas, but if the data isn't extremely important, ``n=1`` is fine.